Christian Yelich Player Props: Brewers vs. White Sox

-On Friday, Christian Yelich (.395 slugging percentage in past 10 games, with zero home runs) and the Milwaukee Brewers play the Chicago White Sox, whose starting pitcher will be Michael Kopech.
-First pitch is at 8:10 PM ET.
+The Milwaukee Brewers, including Christian Yelich (.333 slugging percentage in past 10 games, including zero homers), take on starter Jesse Scholtens and the Chicago White Sox at Guaranteed Rate Field, Saturday at 7:15 PM ET.

-In his last game, he racked up two hits (going 2-for-5 with an RBI) against the Rockies.
+In his most recent appearance, he went 1-for-4 against the White Sox.

 Christian Yelich Game Info & Props vs. the White Sox